Probation Violations in Broward County

-When you are on probation after being convicted of a crime or misdemeanor, you are agreeing to adhere to a legally binding set of standards of conduct until the probationary period is over.
-If you fail to follow the regulations set out for you, and are accused of violating your probation, you may face serious jail/prison time.
+When you are put on probation, you are agreeing to adhere to a legally binding set of standards of conduct until the probationary period is over.
+If you fail to follow the regulations set out for you, and are accused of violating your probation, you could face serious jail time.
 This could be very worrisome for any individual who is thought to have violated their probation, as the time spent incarcerated can even be increased above the original length of time of the sentence.

 - Failing to report to your probation officer